 3. Who owns the guest post?

 You do.
-Once it’s published on my blog, however, you can’t ask for it to be removed, as this would be disrespectful to my readers.
+Once it’s published, however, you can’t ask for it to be removed, as this would be disrespectful to my readers.

 4. May I send it to other blogs or outlets?

 5. Is there a period during which I can’t do so?

 Nope.
 You can send it to other blogs or outlets as soon as you wish.

 5. Can I use outbound links?